From LimeSurvey Manual

 - Create email templates for invitations & reminders.

-Once the survey is switched to Closed-access mode (you need to create a survey participants table first for the respective survey), only the people that provide a unique token code (that has not been already used) can access the survey.
+Once the survey is switched to Closed-access mode only the people that provide a unique token code (that has not been already used) can access the survey.
+(You need to create a survey participants table first for the respective survey).

 If you enable the Allow public registration option from the Survey participants table panel, the survey participants will be able to register for your survey by receiving an automatically generated token code.

-How to create a survey participants table?
+How to create a survey participants table

 Reactivate a survey participants table

 When you delete a survey participants table, a backup is created.
-It can be later reactivated if you wish to use that specific survey participants table in another survey:
+It can later be reactivated if you wish to use that specific survey participants table in another survey.

 The survey participants table management tools